 Research organisations can use the funding for a wide variety of activities that enable them to comply with the policy.

-Under UKRI’s new open access policy, research organisations no longer need to submit a block grant spend returns form.
+Research organisations no longer need to submit a block grant spend returns form.

 Research organisations will need to demonstrate they have the appropriate process in place to ensure the funding is used for its intended purpose.
 For example, this could include appropriate governance, as well as effective financial and risk management systems.
-Additional guidance for 2022 to 2023 can be found in the UKRI open access policy and supplementary frequently asked questions (FAQs).
+Additional guidance can be found in the UKRI open access policy and supplementary FAQs.